backstage/backstage/docs/local-dev/cli-build-system.md

 [@spotify/web-scripts](https://github.com/spotify/web-scripts).

-In a standard Backstage setup, each individual package has its own lint configuration, along with that there's also a root configuration that applies to the entire project.
+In a standard Backstage setup, each individual package has its own lint configuration, along with a root configuration that applies to the entire project.
 Each configuration is initially one that simply extends a base configuration provided by the Backstage CLI, but they can be customized to fit the needs of each package.

 ## Type Checking